-He was national champion in victories 11 times and led the nation in winning percentage for nine consecutive years, from 1995-2003.
+He was the national leader in victories 11 times and led the nation in winning percentage for nine consecutive years, from 1995-2003.
 He was inducted into the U.S. Racing Hall of Fame in 1999, the Washington Racing Hall of Fame in 2003, and other honors include a Special Eclipse Award in 1995 and the George Woolf Memorial Jockey Award in 2002.

 DREW BLEDSOE – Football

 Drew Bledsoe was the No. 1 overall pick in the 1993 NFL draft after leaving Washington State after his junior year.
 The graduate of Walla Walla High School was the Pac-10 offensive player of the year in 1992 when he led the 15th-ranked Cougars to a 9-3 record that included a victory over Utah in the Copper Bowl.